-At lunch time I eat a jacket potato with tuna and mayonnaise, the latter a no-no because it has a yeast by product but I wanted something substantial.
+At lunchtime, I eat a jacket potato with tuna and mayonnaise, the latter a no-no because it has a yeast by-product but I need something substantial.

-I paid for it later on that afternoon when the sharp left pain in my stomach reminded me what happens if I slip up.
+I pay for it later with pain in my stomach a reminder what happens if I slip up.

 Thursday and Friday were a disaster, I had half a scone with butter and some sesame seed biscuits even though they contain minimal sugar it is still sugar.

 By the weekend I have a cooking frenzy.